Kernelization Using Structural Parameters on Sparse Graph Classes: Introduction

+Of great interest are \emph{algorithmic meta-theorems}, results that focus on problem classes instead of single problems.
+In the area of graph algorithms, such meta-theorems usually have the following form: all problems with a specific property admit, on a specific graph class, an algorithm of a specific type.
+We are specifically interested in meta-theorems that concern kernelization, for which a solid groundwork already exists.
+Before we delve into the history, we need to quickly establish the keystone property that drives all these meta-theorems: the notion of \emph{finite integer index} (\FII).

-The keystone to all these meta-theorems is \emph{finite integer index}.
-Roughly speaking, a graph problem has finite integer index if there exists a finite set~$\cal S$ of graphs such that every instance of the problem can be ``represented'' by a member of~$\cal S$.
+Roughly speaking, a graph problem has FII if there exists a finite set~$\cal S$ of graphs such that every instance of the problem can be represented by a member of~$\cal S$ alongside an integer ``offset''.
 This property is the basis of the \emph{protrusion replacement rule} whereby protrusions (pieces of the input graph satisfying certain requirements) are replaced by members of the set~$\cal S$.
-The protrusion replacement rule is a crucial ingredient for proving small kernels.
-It is important to note that \FII is an intrinsic property of the problem itself and is not directly related to whether it can be expressed in a certain logic.
+Finite integer index is an intrinsic property of the problem itself and is not directly related to whether it can be expressed in a certain logic.
 In particular, \MSOii expressibility does not imply \FII (see~\cite{BFLPST09} for sufficiency conditions for a problem expressible in counting MSO to have \FII).
-As an example of this phenomenon, \name{Hamiltonian Path} has \FII on general graphs whereas \name{Longest Path} does not, although both are \EMSO-expressible.
-Another point about \FII is that a problem may not have \FII in general graphs but may do so in restricted graph classes.
+As an example of this phenomenon, \name{Hamiltonian Path} has \FII on general graphs whereas \name{Longest Path} does not, although both are \EMSOii-expressible.